 Please get in touch to find out more about her.

 Dr. Melinda Hartwig is an award-winning author and editor of The Tomb Chapel of Menna (AUC Press) now in its second printing, and A Companion to Ancient Egyptian Art (Wiley-Blackwell), which received a 2016 PROSE Award for Single Volume Reference in the Humanities & Social Sciences.
-Her most recent project is a 24-episode video series and coursebook entitled The Great Tours: A Guided Tour of Ancient Egypt, which builds on her 30+ years of leading tours and documentation projects in Egypt.
+Her most recent project is The Real Ancient Egypt, streaming now on Wondrium.
+She also completed a 24-episode video series and coursebook entitled The Great Tours: A Guided Tour of Ancient Egypt, which builds on her 30+ years of leading tours and documentation projects in Egypt.

 Melinda is the Curator of Ancient Egyptian, Nubian, and Near Eastern Art at the Michael C. Carlos Museum at Emory University.
 She is past President of the American Research Center in Egypt Board of Governors, and a Professor Emerita of Georgia State University, where she taught art history for 13 years.
 When not traveling in Egypt, you can find her writing with her two rescue dogs, Bo and Snooper, sleeping next to her office chair.